OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Step 4.
 Deploy OpenNebula Front-end
 ================================================================================

-There are 2 types of supported deployments, **multi-container** and **single-container** on Docker and Podman.
+There are two types of supported deployments, **multi-container** and **single-container** on Docker and Podman.
 The multi-container deployment is recommended for production/serious usage, the single-container deployment is easier and suitable for learning, quick evaluation, and simple usage.
 For new users, it's always good to start with the single-container first to learn and move to multi-container later.

 Each deployment type is documented in variants with

-- **TLS-secured services** (recommended) with all public OpenNebula services secured by self-signed (default) or custom TLS certificate,
+- **TLS-secured services** (recommended) with all public OpenNebula services secured by self-signed (default) or a custom TLS certificate,
 - **insecure services** where all services are directly exposed without any encryption.

 Continue to the deployment guide for the selected type below: